RibeiroElber/RibUi/README.md

 # RibUi (IE11, Chrome and Firefox compatible)
 ### Powerfull and simple Interface for WebApplications

-This project is a helper for people who needs to speed-up developing Single Page Applications without any framework like Angular, Reat, Vue.
+This project is a helper for people who needs to speed-up developing Single Page Applications without any framework like Angular, React, Vue.

-You can easily create complex from simple to complex interfaces with a modern design with this package.
+You can easily from simple to complex interfaces with a modern design with this package.

 ## Interesting Features: